Friends: The One Where They Get Back Together | DW | 27.05.2021

 The US sitcom's popularity has endured despite ending in 2004.
-As fans eagerly await the "Reunion" special, Rayna Breuer looks back at what made the series tick.
+As fans celebrate the arrival of the "Reunion" special, Rayna Breuer looks back at what made the series tick.

-When Monica, Rachel, Phoebe, Chandler, Ross and Joey first took their seats on that orange couch in the fictional New York café, Central Perk, on September 22, 1994, no one could have imagined the cult status this series would gain.
+When Monica, Rachel, Phoebe, Chandler, Ross and Joey first took their seats on that orange couch in one of the most famous fictional cafés, the Central Perk, on September 22, 1994, no one could have imagined the cult status the series about a group of young New Yorkers would gain.
 The sitcom quickly won fans the world over - and almost everyone in their mid-thirties today knows the ups and downs of these six characters.
 Some die-hard fans can even spout entire dialogues, own the box set of all 236 episodes, and rewatch all 10 seasons every year.
 What was so special about this series and why does it have such a large following?
 An avowed Friends fan attempts to present an objective analysis.

 Rachel and Ross had an on-off relationship.
 The biggest point of contention: were they "on a break"?